tribblix/build/patches/openjdk21/README.txt

 See also README-zero.txt for note on a project zero variant.

-JDK 21 now that jdk20 has been forked off.
+JDK 21 now we're in rampdown.

 Issues known that indicate serious bugs, likely due to not integrating loom correctly as they date back to that change.
 Specifically, I